Your Guide to Recycling

 Widely recycled – Widely Recycled – Flatten, Cap On

 Recyclable waste that can be collapsed should be flattened making more room for other waste to be collected.
-Where a cap is present, keep the cap on to prevent it contaminating other recyclable types during the sorting collection/sorting process.
+Where a cap is present, keep the cap on to prevent it from contaminating other recyclable types during the sorting collection/sorting process.

 This is a generic recycling label which indicates that generally the product is recyclable, but checks with your local authority need to be made to confirm if it’s something that can be recycled by them.